Gin Blossoms: Reunion

-The Gas Giants announced an "indefinite hiatus" in June 2001.
-On December 4, 2001, it was announced that Scott was leaving Roger Clyne and the Peacemakers to rejoin Gin Blossoms.
-The band regrouped and began playing together again in earnest in 2002, having done a couple of one-off shows in the interim.
+Gin Blossoms reunited in 2001.
 In Wilson's words, "We always said our breakup wasn't forever and right now we're all feeling like we want to be Gin Blossoms again.
 We make a noise together that we can't make otherwise.
 We respect and appreciate that we need each other to create that sound.
 This time we hope to avoid being swallowed by the chaos."